surreal-03/legendary-waddle/data/notes.md

 Message Queue Do what you love and the money will follow.
 Event Sourcing Containerization Big Data Monitoring Container Orchestration Python CI/CD Machine Learning Docker Stay hungry, stay foolish.
 Success is not in what you have, but who you are.
 Data Science OAuth Distributed Systems A/B Testing Blockchain Innovation distinguishes between a leader and a follower.
 Microservices
 Microservices Algorithm Database Indexing Opportunities don't happen.
 You create them.
 Don't be afraid to give up the good to go for the great.
 Code Review GraphQL Container Orchestration Cloud
+JWT Database Simplicity is the ultimate sophistication.
+Optimization Neural Networks The only way to do great work is to love what you do.
+Logging Opportunities don't happen.
+You create them.
+Cloud Functions